cristhianDt/portfolio-nodejs-aws-twitterapi/README.md

 Build a simple portfolio NodeJS based web app that displays the profile image, name, some text with the experience, and the last 10 tweet list of the user's Twitter timeline.

-The project could work with mongodb / mongoose / dynamodb, by default works with dynamodb you can try in [heroku - Zemoga Test](https://current-job-offer.herokuapp.com/), **IMPORTANT** _Unit and Integration tests works only with dynamoDb.
+The project could work with mongodb / mongoose / dynamodb, by default works with dynamodb you can try in [heroku - Test](https://current-job-offer.herokuapp.com/), **IMPORTANT** _Unit and Integration tests works only with dynamoDb.
 The project uses `git flow` as Git workflow_.
 If you are using linux OS just run `sudo apt-get install git-flow`.
 [Read about git-flow](https://www.atlassian.com/es/git/tutorials/comparing-workflows/gitflow-workflow).

 > **Note**
 >